HoneySens/honeysens-website/content/docs/sensor-deployment/index.md

 weight: 5
 ---

 This document describes the deployment of both dockerized and "physical" sensors.
-We assume that the [server instance](/docs/installation-server) was set up beforehand and is running properly.
+We assume that the [server](/docs/installation) was set up beforehand and is running properly.
 Deploying new sensors generally involves the following steps, which will be explained more thoroughly in the following chapters:
 1. Upload firmware to the server (in case that specific firmware revision hasn't been registred yet): This enables the server to distribute new firmware as update to already attached sensors.
 2. Using the web interface, configure a new sensor and obtain the automatically generated sensor configuration archive.
 3. Perform sensor installation on site (platform-specific).